-Reflect on your enquiry and evaluate the strengths and limitations of your research, paying particular attention to your data and conclusions.
-These strengths and weaknesses must be discussed in the research report.
+Reflect on your enquiry and evaluate the strengths and weaknesses of your research, paying particular attention to your data and conclusions.
+These strengths and limitations must be discussed in the research report.

-The final report should include the following:
+Your research report should include the following:

 - 1. Title page with the title of the research and an abstract (a short paragraph summarising what the research is about)

 - 2. Table of contents

-- 3. Hypothesis(es)/Research question(s)
+- 3. Research question(s) and hypothesis(es)

 - 4. Research Methods

 - 5. Statement of Findings

 - 6. Evaluation of the Research Process: evaluate the strengths and limitations of your research with particular focus on the validity of your data and the reliability of your conclusion(s).

 - 7. Bibliography (if appropriate)

-- 8. Appendices: (may include any or all of) copy of the research proposal, copy of the questionnaire or interview questions, collation table/spread sheet, photographs or illustrations.
+- 8. Appendices: (may include any or all of) copy of the research proposal, filed notes (observations), copy of interview questions, photographs or illustrations.